cloverstudio/ThinWS/README.md

         payload: any
     }

+`roomID`        - required (for subscribe, unsubscribe and message types) and is there for the server to know which room to send the payload to.

-Note: you don't need to worry about most of the parameters, the library will handle that for you.
+Note: you don't need to worry about the rest of the parameters, the library will handle that for you.
 This is here for informational purposes.

-`roomID`        - required (for subscribe, unsubscribe and message types) and is there for the server to know which room to send the payload to.

 `type`          - required and notes the type of the message (connect, disconnect, subscribe, unsubscribe, ack)